osmlab/atlas-checks/docs/checks/invalidMiniRoundaboutCheck.md

  - Is a `Node` object
  - Has the tag `highway=MINI_ROUNDABOUT`
  - Has less than `valence.minimum` number of car-navigable connecting edges AND
-     - Has exactly two connecting edges and exactly one of those edges is a master edge OR
+     - Has exactly two connecting edges and exactly one of those edges is a main edge OR
      - The node has neither `direction=CLOCKWISE` nor `direction=ANTICLOCKWISE` values

 After performing sensitivity analysis, the best value for `valence.minimum` was determined to be 6,